percwg/perc-wg/double/draft-ietf-perc-double.md

 Open Issue: For an audio confernce using opus in a narrowband configuration at TBD kbps with 20 ms packetizaton, the total bandwidth of the RTP would change from TBD to TBD.
 Do we want to consider having some AES-GCM transfroms with reduced length authentication tags for the HBH.
-SInce the actual authentication is provided by the E2E check, and tampering with the the HBH can only result in the wrong packet being selected as the loudest speaker, it might be desirable to have 64 bits or even less of
+Since the actual authentication is provided by the E2E check, and tampering with the the HBH can only result in the wrong packet being selected as the loudest speaker, it might be desirable to have 64 bits or even less of